Shard (character): Fictional character biography

-Shard was a Lieutenant in Xavier's Security Enforcers (X.S.E.) with her older brother Lucas Bishop in their native timeline in the 2080s.
+Shard is a Lieutenant in Xavier's Security Enforcers (X.S.E.) with her older brother Lucas Bishop in the 2080s.
 Shard was born and raised in a mutant concentration camp, in which mutants were branded over their right eyes with the letter "M" for recognition.
 In Uncanny X-Men Annual #17, Shard is stated as having the mutant ability of "transubbing ambient light into concussive force".

-Shard became the youngest X.S.E. graduate a year after Bishop attained that position.
-She served under Bishop as a member of the Omega Squad (which included Bishop and his officers, Randall and Malcolm), until her promotion.
+Shard becomes the youngest X.S.E. graduate a year after Bishop attains the position.
+She serves under Bishop as a member of the Omega Squad (which included Bishop and his officers, Randall and Malcolm), until her promotion.

-Together, in the X.S.E.
-Shard and Bishop were responsible for apprehending criminal mutants.
-Shard was partially infected on a mission with her brother fighting a group infected with a vampire-like affliction originating from the present day mutant, Emplate.
+Together in the X.S.E., Shard and Bishop are responsible for apprehending criminal mutants.
+During a battle, Shard is partially infected with a vampire-like affliction originating from the present-day mutant Emplate.
+Bishop takes Shard to the New York Stark/Fujikawa building to save her life by transmitting her essence into a holographic matrix.
+Shard's physical body dies, while her essence survives in the matrix.

-Although Emplates are considered the "living dead", Bishop took her to the New York Stark/Fujikawa building inhabited by the Witness in order to attempt to save her life by transmitting her essence into a holographic matrix.
-Here he was said to have made a deal for the experiment to happen, the price being that he would work for him for a specified period of time.
-The experiment was a success, but Shard, already partially infected with the Emplate, died.
-Due to the process involved, Bishop considered himself her murderer.
-The extent of, as well as the type of work he did in this deal is still yet to be known, if it ever will be.

-Bishop eventually travelled back in time, to the present, to track down Trevor Fitzroy, one of his time's most-wanted criminals and Shard's ex-lover, where he became stuck in the present day and became a member of the X-Men, his idols.
-Shard has also since been recreated in the present, as a computer construct, and became a clandestine member of the government-sponsored X-Factor team.
-There, she began a romantic relationship with her teammate Wild Child.
+Bishop eventually travels to the present day to track down Trevor Fitzroy, one of his time's most wanted criminals and Shard's ex-lover.
+Shard is recreated as a computer construct and joins the government-sponsored team X-Factor.

-After X-Factor disbanded in X-Factor #149, Shard was transported into an alternate future.
-There she died for the second and apparently final time, saving her brother Bishop from Trevor Fitzroy.
-Her former paramour had attempted to seduce her by restoring her body to its original solid form.
+After X-Factor disbands, Shard is transported into an alternate future.
+There, she is killed a second time while saving Bishop from Trevor Fitzroy.

 Powers and abilities

-Shard is able to absorb ambient light particles and use it to perform various light-based attacks.
-While she was a photon-based life form, she could also become intangible.
+Shard possesses the ability to absorb ambient light particles from her environment and transform them into blasts of raw concussive force.
+As a photonic lifeform, she exists as a "living hologram" and can become intangible at will.

 Reception

-In 2014, Entertainment Weekly ranked Shard 75th in their "Let's rank every X-Man ever" list.
+Darren Franich of Entertainment Weekly ranked Shard 75th in his "Let's Rank Every X-Man Ever" list, stating that she was ranked relatively highly "mainly because she looked cool."